 Acne and breakouts can be stressful to deal with all year round, but during the summer months sweat and heat pimples tend to get much worse.
 We are here to help you understand why summer can be a major trigger for pimples and what you can do to keep your skin clear during these months.
-Don’t let some acne come between you and your summertime fun.
+Because let’s face it, no one wants to cover up acne with extra heavy makeup during the hot and humid months.

 Here are some reasons why you have more breakouts in the summer and what you can do to treat and even prevent them.